openmrs/openmrs-esm-user-dashboard-widgets/docs/adr-05-reports-configuration.md

                 //supports multiple reports
                 "reports": [
             {
-            "name": "Number of Conformity for Finishing Validated / Refused Per Month", "properties":
+            "name": "report link name", // name of the report "properties":
                 {
-                "url": "/ws/reporting/random-report-id/",  // url of the source for report "name": "Number of Conformity for Finishing Validated / Refused Per Month", "sourcePath": "dataSets.0.rows",
+                "url": "/ws/reporting/random-report-id/",  // url of the source for report "name": "report link name", // name of the report "sourcePath": "dataSets.0.rows",
                 "columns": [
                     {
-                    "header": "Duration", // column name of the table "cells": [
+                    "header": "header name", // column name of the table "cells": [
                         {
                         "type": "label",
                         "styles": "regular",
-                        "valueAccessor": "Number of Conformity for Finishing" // value should be shown in table }]
+                        "valueAccessor": "column name" // value should be shown in table }]
                     }]
                 }